prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

 	// `eleventyConfig` method to use to inject paired shortcodes, defaults to `eleventyConfig.addPairedShortcode` shortcodesPairedInjector?: EleventyPairedShortcodeFunction;

+	// `eleventyConfig` method to use to inject helper shortcodes, defaults to `eleventyConfig.addGlobalData` shortcodesHelperInjector?: EleventyAddGlobalDataFunction;

 	// Value of the `rel` attribute on links with `target="_blank"` rendered by shortcodes, defaults to `noopener noreferrer` linkBlankTargetRelAttribute?: string;